 What To Do If You See A Pet In A Hot Car, or Left In The Heat

-We've heard the story time and time again; a pet owner drives to the store or a restaurant with a beloved pet, lowers the windows an inch or two, and leaves them locked in the car.
+We've heard the story time and time again; a pet owner drives to the store or a restaurant with a beloved pet, lowers the windows a bit, and leaves them locked in the car.
 They think it will be fine because, "it's not that hot outside," "the car is parked in the shade, or "it will only take a few minutes."
-For the owner, it's simply a shopping trip or brunch in a temperature controlled environment.
+For the owner, it's simply a shopping trip or meal in a temperature controlled environment.
 For their trapped and defenseless animal, it's a nightmare.
-When we stumble across a pet in a hot car or tethered out in the blazing sun, it can be a nervewracking experience and sometimes we just don't know what to do.
-Below are steps you can take that could mean the difference between the life or death of an animal left to suffer in the sweltering heat.
+When we stumble across a pet in a car or tethered out in the heat, it can be a nerve-racking experience and sometimes we just don't know what to do.
+Because time is of the essence in these situations, it is important to gain insight in advance.
+Below are steps you can take, as well as crucial preparatory information that could mean the difference between the life or death of an animal left to suffer in the sweltering heat.

 1. If It's An 'Emergency' - Call 911

-We must always act quickly, as every minute an animal is left in a hot vehicle significantly increases their risk of injury.
-However, 911 is reserved for 'emergencies.'
-If you believe the animal is in immediate danger of suffering serious physical injury or death, call 911 (see 'Symptoms of Heatstroke').
+We must always act quickly as every minute an animal is left in a hot vehicle significantly increases their risk of injury.
+If you believe the animal is in immediate danger of injury or death call 911 (see 'Symptoms of Heatstroke' below).
+Use your best judgement - when in doubt, call 911.
 Otherwise, follow the steps below.

 The type of animal(s) involved and how many

 The condition of the animal(s): Is there heaving panting, excessive drooling, disorientation, wobbly or uncoordinated movement, dark red or purple tongue, bleeding from the nose, vomiting, diarrhea, muscle tremors, seizures, or unconsciousness?
 If yes - call 911.

 Type of restraint, enclosure, or tether: Harness, car seat, crate, rope, chain, etc.